arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

         "type": "full",
         "maskings": [
           {
-            "path": "person.name",
+            "path": "name",
             "type": "xify_front",
             "length": 2
+          },
+          {
+            "path": "security_id",
+            "type": "xify_front",
+            "length": 2
           }
         ]
       }
     }

 In the example the collection "private" is completely ignored.
 Only the structure of the collection "log" is dump, but not the data itself.
-The collection "person" is dumped completed but masking the "name" field.
+The collection "person" is dumped completed but masking the "name" field when it occurs on the to-level.
+It masks the field "security_id" anywhere in the document.